 Our places on screen with George Clarke's National Trust Unlocked

 Ever wanted to delve deeper into the stories of your favourite National Trust places?
-This new six-part series from Channel 4 takes you behind the scenes with George Clarke, as he visits some of the grand stately homes, quirky cottages and beautiful gardens in our care.
+This six-part series from Channel 4 took you behind the scenes with George Clarke, as he visited some of the grand stately homes, quirky cottages and beautiful gardens in our care.

 Filmed while these properties were closed to the public due to Covid19, the unique conditions offered George the opportunity to get under the architectural skin of these extraordinary places, meet the people who care for them and find out what happens when the doors are closed.

-Tune in on Sundays from 23 August at 9pm, or watch the whole series on demand on the Channel 4 website (Available from 23 August).
-Take a look below to discover what’s coming up in each episode.
+You can watch the whole series on demand on the Channel 4 website.
+Take a look below to discover what featured in each episode.

 Episode 1 - 23 August